 KSI Bogota provides an international education to learners aged 4 - 18 years.
 The School is an IB world school and is committed to offering the IB programmes as its core educational curriculum.
 It also offers the Colombian National Diploma to all qualifying graduates.

 KSI Bogota is currently pursuing AdvancED/SACS accreditation in order to offer US High school credits and diploma at graduation.
 We are targeted to complete the accreditation process in the Spring of 2018.

-For younger students aged 1 to 5, KSI operates the KSI KidS nursery, located near Rosales in the heart of Bogota.
+For younger students aged 1 to 5, KSI operates the KSI KidS nursery, located within the KSI Bogota campus.
 KSI KidS promotes learning through a methodology specifically designed to foster the emotional, social, cognitive and physical development of children, '5 Pillars of Expression.'
-Find out more

 International Baccalaureate (IB)

 KSI Bogota is an IB World School and committed to offering the IB programmes as its core educational curriculum.